- Starting a Student Chapter

 Are you already a member of a club on your campus that aligns with SWCS’s goals?
 Get SWCS benefits for your current student organization by applying for affiliation.
 Your group can benefit from SWCS opportunities while maintaining your current organization structure.
 Examples include environmental clubs, agricultural clubs, and chapters of partner organizations.

-For both options, we encourage you to explore the steps listed in "Gaining Official SWCS Affiliation" to receive all the incredible benefits that SWCS offers.
+For both options, we encourage you to explore the steps listed in "Gaining Official SWCS Affiliation" below to receive all the incredible benefits that SWCS offers.
 By affiliating with SWCS, you'll be part of a vibrant community committed to advancing soil and water conservation efforts.

 Join us today and be a driving force for positive change in your campus community!